birgire/wp-combine-queries/README.md

 ###Changelog

 0.1.1
- - Changed: Coding style and autoloading (Probs: @egill)
+ - Changed: Coding style and autoloading (Props: @egill)

 0.1  Various plugin improvements, for example:
  - Added: orderby in the combined query.